ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-setup-finance-charges.md

 ms.author: edupont

 ---
-# Set Up Finance Charge Terms
+# Nastavení podmínek finančních nákladů

-When a customer does not pay by the due date, you can have finance charges calculated automatically and add them to the overdue amounts on the customer's account.
+Když zákazník nezaplatí do data splatnosti, můžete si nechat automaticky vypočítat finanční poplatky a přidat je k částkám po splatnosti na účtu zákazníka.
 You can inform customers of the added charges by sending finance charge memos.
 But first, you must set up a code that represents each finance charge calculation.
 Then you can enter this code in the Fin.
 Charge Terms Code field on customer cards.

 ## Finance charge terms